RhetTbull/osxphotos/README.md

 ## Supported operating systems

 Only works on Mac OS X.  Only tested on Mac OS 10.13 and Photos 3.0.
+Requires python >= 3.6

 ## Installation instructions